The John Fisher School: History

 The John Fisher School was founded by Peter Emmanuel Amigo, Archbishop of Southwark, in 1929 at Duppas Hill in Croydon, and moved in 1931 to its current premises in Peaks Hill, Purley.
 It is the only currently-open school named after Saint John Fisher that was founded before his canonization in 1935.
 This is indicated by the absence of "Saint" from the school name.
 At the start of the 1970s the John Fisher School was a diocesan grammar school with an intake of fee-paying and non-fee-paying children.
 It had a small number of boarders until 1970 when a decision was made to end this facility.
 In 1977 it became an all-ability comprehensive school maintained by the London Borough of Sutton.

 In 1991, following discussion and a vote by parents, John Fisher was incorporated as a Grant Maintained School and operated a selection policy.
 Selection into the school was via an interview process involving candidates and their parents (to assess whether the boy and his family's ambitions and ethos were in harmony of those of the school) or by examination (for a minority of academic places).
 Also, a small number of young men were selected on the basis of musical ability or for sporting promise.

 Despite the school selecting all of its pupils it was nominally comprehensive because not all boys were selected purely on academic ability.
 GM Catholic schools that examined candidates and interviewed potential pupils and their parents were often controversial.
 In September 2008, the school stopped all forms of selection and became a local voluntary-aided comprehensive school, serving Croydon and Sutton, once more.
 In 2003, John Fisher School became a specialist sports college and construction began on a £1.2 million sports hall opened by Sir Bobby Robson.

-Since the end of its selective admissions process the school has come under fire for "its controversial points admission system which favours children from families who are the most active in the church."
+Since the end of its selective admissions process the school came under fire for "its controversial points admission system which favoured children from families who are the most active in the church."
 The school was investigated by the Office of the Schools Adjudicator (OSA) after complaints from a parent.
 Objections to the OSA included "governors could manipulate what was considered a bona fide parish activity to 'exclude those they do not wish to admit from the school'" and "that governors were using surnames to reject single parents".

 The OSA did not endorse the latter claim but made "the strongest recommendation" that the current system be scrapped.
 This is the second time the school's admission policy has been investigated by the OSA following complaints.